tesswin/LangChain/README.md

     - This helps add environment variables from .env file.
 To save api keys.
 7. uv add black isort
     - For formatting the code

+gitignore:
+Those information that I don't want to commit